vtjhyn/ubuntu-play/README.md

 ## 🌈 Contributing

 Contributions are welcome!
-Please follow these steps:
+Before contributing, please read our [Contribution Guidelines](CONTRIBUTING.md).

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).